ibexa/documentation-developer/docs/api/field_type_type_and_value.md

 ### Field Type name

-The content item name is retrieved by the `eZ\Publish\SPI\FieldType\FieldType::getName` method which must be implemented.
+The content item name is retrieved by the `Ibexa\Core\FieldType\FieldType::getName` method which must be implemented.
 To generate Content item name or URL alias the Field Type name must be a part of a name schema or a URL schema.

 ## Value handling

 A Field Type needs to deal with the custom value format provided by it.
 In order for the public API to work properly, it delegates working with such custom Field values to the corresponding Field Type.
-The `ez\Publish\SPI\FieldType\FieldType` interface therefore provides the following methods:
+The `Ibexa\Core\FieldType\FieldType` interface therefore provides the following methods:

 #### `acceptValue()`